Apps & Software

 • Automatic Scaling – Functions scale based on incoming request volume or time triggers.

-• High Availability – Multiple instances across datacenters provide high availability.
+• High Availability – Multiple instances across data centers provide high availability.

-• Monitoring & Logging – Use tools like Application Insights to monitor performance, errors etc.
+• Monitoring & Logging – Use tools like Application Insights to monitor performance, errors, etc.

 • Continuous Deployment – Use CI/CD pipelines for automated deployment on code changes.

-Azure handles all infrastructure, avoids idle costs and provides a fully serverless platform to run serverless applications at scale reliably.
+Azure handles all infrastructure, avoids idle costs, and provides a fully serverless platform to run serverless applications at scale reliably.

 Conclusion

 Serverless computing with Azure Functions enables developers to focus on business logic while offloading all infrastructure and operations management to Azure.
 Native .NET development support, including the option to Hire ASP.NET Core Developers, allows building robust serverless solutions with ease in C#.
-With triggers, bindings, and Durable Functions, developers can build end-to-end event-driven architectures and workflows as stateless and stateful functions.
-Combined with best practices, Azure Functions allow building and deploying serverless applications to the cloud with simplicity and scale.

 S. Publisher